MobilityData/gbfs/gbfs.md

 \- is_reserved     | Yes       | 1/0 value - is the bike currently reserved for someone else
 \- is_disabled     | Yes       | 1/0 value - is the bike currently disabled (broken)
 \- vehicle_type_id | Conditionally Required | The vehicle_type_id of this vehicle as described in [vehicle_types.json](#vehicle_typesjson).
 This field is required if the [vehicle_types.json](#vehicle_typesjson) is defined.
+\- last_reported | Yes       | Integer POSIX timestamp indicating the last time this vehicle reported its status to the backend
-\- range | Optional | If the vehicle has a motor, this value represents the furthest distance in meters that the vehicle can travel without recharging or refueling with the vehicle's current charge or fuel.
+\- current_range_meters | Optional | If the vehicle has a motor, this value represents the furthest distance in meters that the vehicle can travel without recharging or refueling with the vehicle's current charge or fuel.

 Example: